-DOXEPIN LIQUID - ORAL
+DOXEPIN CAPSULE - ORAL

 WARNING: Antidepressant medications are used to treat a variety of conditions, including depression and other mental/mood disorders.
 These medications can help prevent suicidal thoughts/attempts and provide other important benefits.
 However, studies have shown that a small number of people (especially people younger than 25) who take antidepressants for any condition may experience worsening depression, other mental/mood symptoms, or suicidal thoughts/attempts.
 Therefore, it is very important to talk with the doctor about the risks and benefits of antidepressant medication (especially for people younger than 25), even if treatment is not for a mental/mood condition.
-Tell the doctor immediately if you notice worsening depression/other psychiatric conditions, unusual behavior changes (including possible suicidal thoughts/attempts), or other mental/mood changes (including new/worsening anxiety, panic attacks, trouble sleeping, irritability, hostile/angry feelings, impulsive actions, severe restlessness, very rapid speech).
+Tell the doctor right away if you notice worsening depression/other psychiatric conditions, unusual behavior changes (including possible suicidal thoughts/attempts), or other mental/mood changes (including new/worsening anxiety, panic attacks, trouble sleeping, irritability, hostile/angry feelings, impulsive actions, severe restlessness, very rapid speech).
 Be especially watchful for these symptoms when a new antidepressant is started or when the dose is changed.

 USES: This medication is used to treat mental/mood problems such as depression and anxiety.
 It may help improve mood and feelings of well-being, relieve anxiety and tension, help you sleep better, and increase your energy level.
 This medication belongs to a class of medications called tricyclic antidepressants.
 It works by affecting the balance of certain natural chemicals (neurotransmitters) in the brain.